elastic/integrations/packages/fortinet_fortimail/docs/README.md

 The Fortinet FortiMail integration collects one type of data stream: log.

-**Log** helps users to keep a record of many different email activities and traffic including system-related events, such as system restarts and HA activity, virus detections, spam filtering results, POP3, SMTP, IMAP, and webmail events.
+**Log** helps users to keep a record of email activity and traffic including system-related events, such as system restarts and HA activity, virus detections, spam filtering results, POP3, SMTP, IMAP, and webmail events.
 See more details [About FortiMail logging](https://docs.fortinet.com/document/fortimail/7.2.2/administration-guide/435158/about-fortimail-logging)

 This integration targets the six types of events as mentioned below: